 The Art Museum and Gallery Practices Certificate Program: The gallery serves as a hands-on learning lab where student interns learn the techniques, ethics and management practices of museums and galleries.

-Service Learning: HSU Students in the Art Education program of the Art Department lead classes from the region's K-12 grades, using First Street Gallery's exhibitions to support their curriculum.
+Service Learning: HSU Students in the Art Education program of the Art Department lead classes from the region's K-12 grades, using Third Street Gallery's exhibitions to support their curriculum.